She has handled estates like yours for decades.

 The Executive with Equity Compensation

-Equity earned across a career can be drawn into the marital estate or kept separate, and the vesting dates decide which.
-She represents executives and their spouses across Pasco, Hillsborough, Pinellas, and Hernando counties, and establishes the marital-versus-separate line that sets what the equity is worth to each of them.
+The award and vesting dates on each grant decide it.
+She represents executives and their spouses across Pasco, Hillsborough, Pinellas, and Hernando counties, and establishes what the equity is worth to each of them.

 The Spouse Facing a Disputed Accounting

-Either way, the accounting has to be right before the estate is divided, and Allyson argues it from her client's side, whether that means pressing for tracing or testing an overstated claim.
-What the estate is worth begins with what it holds, which is why the accounting is settled before anything else.
 She represents clients on both sides of a disputed accounting across Pasco, Hillsborough, Pinellas, and Hernando counties, and holds the financial record to what the evidence supports.

 The High Net Worth Retiree

 Allyson weighs the order of division and the tax exposure for her client, so the settlement holds its value after the taxes are paid.
-At this stage the settlement has to last, because there are fewer years to rebuild what a divorce divides.
-She represents clients with substantial retirement-stage estates and their spouses across Pasco, Hillsborough, Pinellas, and Hernando counties, and argues the valuation that sets what a layered estate is worth.
+She represents clients with substantial retirement-stage estates and their spouses across Pasco, Hillsborough, Pinellas, and Hernando counties.

 “